chirchir12/FULLSTACK-APPS-SERIES/jobTracker/README.md

 # JOB TRACKER USING REACT AND NODE JS

+this is a simple project to enable you keep track of all the jobs you have applied.

 ## Goals & Achievements

 - create a restful application using node express
 - use sequelize to manage databases
 - form validation and error handling
+- search functionality to search job entry based on the title
 - create client side application that consumes a restful api
 - work with -sequelize-cli
 - work with react router

 ## getting started

+1. clone repo
+2. cd to jobTracker
+3. cd to backend and run `nodemon server'
+4. cd to client and run `npm start`

 ## Author Info